Start page

 Zelenchuk, two hamlets in Krasnodar Krai, a village in Karachay-Cherkessia, and six rivers in the North Caucasus having this word in their names – OE selen "tribute, gift", *cūgan "oppress" restored from the personal name Сūga which Holthausen associates with Icl. kūgan "tyranny", kūgi "oppressor" [HOLTHAUSEN F. 1074: 62].

-Mount Elbrus, mountain peak in Kabardino-Balkaria – OE äl "awl", brecan "to break", bryce "fracture, crack", OS. bruki "the same", , k alternates with s.
+Mount Elbrus, mountain peak in Kabardino-Balkaria – OE äl "awl", brecan "to break", bryce "fracture, crack", OS. bruki "the same", , k assibilated in s.
 Elbrus has two peaks separated by a saddle.

 Elbrus